theotherp/nzbhydra2/.github/ISSUE_TEMPLATE.md

 * Have you searched for this problem?
 You don't have to answer, just make sure.
 * Can the problem be reproduced?
 How?
 * Use a proper title.
 Describe the problem succinctly, don't just copy and paste the error message.
+* If you use a docker container please tell me which one.

 **I will close your issues if I you didn't provide proper information as described as above**